williamslab/ped-sim/README.md

 This means that generation 3 also has the default branch count, which is assigned to be the same as the previous generation, or two branches.
-These branches contain the children of the `i1` individuals in the corresponding branches in the last generation, so generation 2, branch 1's child is in generation 3, branch 1, and generation 2, branch 2's child is in generation 3, branch 2.
+These branches contain the children of the `i1` individuals in the corresponding branches in the previous generation, so generation 2, branch 1's child is in generation 3, branch 1, and generation 2, branch 2's child is in generation 3, branch 2.